snwfdhmp/llm/README.md

-# llm : one cli to rule them all
+# llm : use any LLM from the command line

 > This is still a work in progress.
 Features are subject to change and not all features are implemented yet.